sttrayno/Docker-101/README.md

 ![](https://github.com/sttrayno/Docker-101/blob/master/images/docker-v.gif?raw=true)

-Alternatively, use an in-browser Docker playground called play-with-docker.com.
+Alternatively, you can use an in-browser Docker playground called www.play-with-docker.com.
 The play-with-docker.com site provides access to a full VM running Docker directly in a web browser, making it easy to work with Docker from any device.

-To use this open play-with-docker.com on a browser the site displays a Captcha dialog to ensure that you're not a robot.
-Press Play and complete the Captcha to continue to play-with-docker.com.
-The play-with-docker site displays a session countdown and an Add New Instance button
+To use this open www.play-with-docker.com on a browser the site displays a Captcha dialog to ensure that you're not a robot.
+Press Play and complete the Captcha to continue.
+The play-with-docker site displays a session countdown and an Add New Instance button.
-.

 Click the Add New Instance button.
-The play-with-docker.com site creates and displays a terminal session in the browser.
+The site creates and displays a terminal session in the browser.
 The rest of this learning lab uses the in-browser terminal session to work with Docker.

 ## Step 1 - Hello world